The Emerging Field of Interspecies Communication

 A New Scientific Frontier

-Today, converging advances in artificial intelligence, bioacoustics, neuroscience and conservation biology are making it possible to more deeply explore animal behaviour.
+Today, converging advances in artificial intelligence, bioacoustics, neuroscience, and conservation biology are making it possible to more deeply explore animal behaviour.
 We're learning that many species possess rich signalling systems, complex social structures, and sophisticated cognitive abilities we're only beginning to comprehend.

 But with these breakthroughs comes profound responsibility.
 How do we develop these technologies ethically?
 How do we ensure they serve conservation rather than exploitation?
 How can we represent their interests?